RaunakDevHub/air-quality-ml-project/README.md

-# Air Quality Prediction ML Project (Ready Version)
+# Air Quality Prediction ML Project

 This project includes a synthetic dataset, so it runs instantly.